What is the demand for Business Process Outsourcing services on the European market?

 Tips:

-- See our study about trends on the European outsourcing market for more information on the effects of the COVID-19 pandemic and other developments.
+- See our study on Trends in the European Outsourcing Market for more information on trends in the market.

-- See our studies per promising export service for information on the European demand for specific BPO services, such as contact centre services.
+- See our sector studies for information on the European demand for specific BPO services, such as contact centre services or finance and accounting services.

-- For ITO market insights, see our study about the demand for ITO services on the European market.
+- For ITO market insights, see our study on The Demand for ITO Services in the European Market.

 Cost reduction remains an important reason for European companies to outsource activities to providers abroad.
 Staff generally costs less per hour in developing countries than in Europe.
-This means that outsourcing – especially offshore – can offer great cost savings, especially for activities that are labour intensive.
+This means that outsourcing — especially offshore — can offer great cost savings, particularly for labour-intensive activities.
 To attract European buyers, your pricing should be competitive, clear and transparent.

-Companies that were/are affected by the COVID-19 pandemic have tighter budgets than before.
-This could make offshoring to developing countries more attractive.
-Be aware however, that if your offer is “too cheap”, buyers may think it must be too good to be true and assume your service quality is low.
-In fact, in an ISG analysis of competitive managed services bids between 2015 and 2020, high bids won 30% of the time and low bids only won 40% of the time.
+Be aware however, that if your offer is ‘too cheap’, buyers may think it must be too good to be true and assume your service quality is low.
+As reported in a 2024 ISG analysis of competitive outsourcing awards, high bids won 25% of the time and low bids won only 36% of the time.

 Tips: